 Sport Fixtures & Events

-If your child has been selected to participate in a sporting event, your child will receive a consent form.
+If your child has been selected to participate in a sporting event your child will receive a consent form, unless you have agreed for your child to be taken out on local trips during school hours.
 All consent forms must be signed by a parent/guardian before the day of the event to allow your child to attend.
 Suitable clothing must be worn at all times to participate in any sport fixtures and events.